istio/istio.io/_docs/tasks/traffic-management/ingress.md

 This task describes how to configure Istio to expose a service outside of the service mesh cluster.
 In a Kubernetes environment, the [Kubernetes Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) allows users to specify services that should be exposed outside the cluster.
-However, the Ingress Resource specification is very minimal, allowing users to specify just hosts, paths and their backing services.
+It allows defining a backend service per virtual host and path.

+Once the Istio Ingress specification is defined, the into-the-cluster traffic is directed through the `istio-ingress` pod.
+This allows applying Istio features, for example, monitoring and route rules, on the into-the-cluster traffic.

+Istio Ingress specification is based on the standard [Kubernetes Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) specification, with the following differences:

+1. Istio Ingress specification contains `kubernetes.io/ingress.class: istio` annotation.

+2. All other annotations are ignored.

 The following are the known limitations of Istio ingress:

-1. Istio supports standard Kubernetes Ingress specification without annotations.
-There is no support for `ingress.kubernetes.io` annotations in the Ingress resource specifications.
-Any annotation other than `kubernetes.io/ingress.class: istio` will be ignored.
-2. Regular expressions in paths are not supported.
+1. Regular expressions in paths are not supported.
-3. Fault injection at the Ingress is not supported.
+2. Fault injection at the Ingress is not supported.

 ## Before you begin